Mrtenz/hass-free-sleep/README.md

 4. Restart Home Assistant.

 ### Manual Installation

+If you prefer to install the integration manually, follow these steps:

 1. Copy the contents of the `custom_components/free_sleep` directory from the repository to your Home Assistant's `custom_components/free_sleep` directory.